-If you’re bored with his conversation about his interests, then he’s not capable of talking broadly about lots of subjects and may not be capable of showing a real interest in you.
+If you’re bored with his conversation about his interests, then he’s not capable of talking broadly about lots of subjects.
+And he may not be capable of showing a real interest in you.

-You shouldn’t be the center of his universe, but you don’t want to be knocked out of orbit by his vanity, intellect, or hobbies.
+You shouldn’t be the center of his universe, but you don’t want to be knocked out of orbit by his vanity, intellect, or hobbies either.

 Romance can be very exciting